AnanyaM007/AnanyaM007/README.md

 - 🌱 I’m currently learning NodeJs and DSA in C++.

-- 👯 I’m looking to collaborate on full stack projects.

-- 💬 Ask me about Web Development(MERN Stack) and UI/UX.
+- 💬 Ask me about Web Development(MERN Stack) and DSA.

 - 😄 Pronouns: she/her